succSeeded/ts-2025/colloc_questions/src/question10.typ

 === Parameters

-- $epsilon$
+- tolerance $epsilon$

-- $"minPts"$ -- minimum number of points in $epsilon$-neighbourhood to determine the core point.
+- $"minPts"$ --- minimum number of points in $epsilon$-neighbourhood to determine the core point.

 === Point types

-- core point -- a point that hase at least $"minPts"$ points inside of its $epsilon$-neighbourhood including itself.
+- _core point_ --- a point that has at least $"minPts"$ points inside of its $epsilon$-neighbourhood including itself.

-- border point -- a point with less than $"minPts"$ points in its $epsilon$-neighbourhood but is reachable from a core point
+- _border point_ --- a point with less than $"minPts"$ points in its $epsilon$-neighbourhood but is reachable from a core point

-- noise point -- every other point.
+- _noise point_ --- every other point.

 === Reachability